expinc/sunagent/docs/API_REFERENCE.md

 Create a file.
 It will fail if the file already exists or the parent directory does not exist.

-The file size cannot exceed what is specified in configuration *CORE.FileUploadMaxBytes*.
+The file size cannot exceed what is specified in configuration *core.fileTransferSizeLimit*.
 If you are going to upload a large file, use this API to upload some beginning content within the limited size, then use [appending file API](#append-file) for a number of times to upload the rest content.

 Method: ```POST /file```